-There's a lot to do when you start university – move in, unpack and sort your room out, meet your flat and coursemates, enrol and get involved in during Aston Welcome.
+Whether you are starting your course in September or at another time of the year, there is a lot to do when you start university – move in, unpack and sort your room out, meet your flatmates and coursemates, enrol and get involved!

 When you arrive at Aston, there may be a lot of abbreviations (acronyms) that you won't recognise.
 "Understanding Aston's Terminology", lists all the common ones so if you want to know what MAP or ABS or LIS mean, check it out.

 Starting university can be a little daunting, but remember there are plenty of people around to help you.
 And don't forget, if you come across a problem don’t panic!
 Chances are it's a common problem and can be easily fixed by speaking to someone.